memgraph/docs/mage/query-modules/cpp/collections.md

 #### Input:

 - `list: List[Any]` ➡ the input list on which `contains` is called.
-- `value: Any` ➡ the input value that is being searched for in the list
+- `value: Any` ➡ the input value that is being searched for in the list.

 #### Output:

-- `output: boolean` ➡ true if the value is present in the list, otherwise false
+- `output: boolean` ➡ `true` if the value is present in the list, otherwise `false`.

 #### Usage: